-Immediately following the completion of this offering, the existing holdings of our executive officers, directors, principal shareholders and their affiliates will represent, based on their ownership of our outstanding ordinary shares as of December 3, 2021 and beneficial ownership, in the aggregate, of approximately 22.0% of our outstanding ordinary shares, assuming no exercise of the underwriters' option to acquire additional ADSs in this offering, assuming we issue the number of ADSs as set forth on the cover page of this prospectus and without giving effect to any potential purchases by such persons in this offering.
-Assuming full exercise of all outstanding vested and exercisable options and warrants held by our executive officers, directors, principal shareholders and their affiliates as of December 3, 2021, their beneficial ownership increases to approximately 30.5% of our outstanding equity interests.
-In addition, Apeiron Investment Group Ltd. ("Apeiron") has a right to appoint two directors and BVF has a right to appoint one director provided such investor continues to hold a certain amount of beneficial interest of our ordinary shares.
+Immediately following the completion of this offering, the existing holdings of our executive officers, directors, principal shareholders and their affiliates will represent beneficial ownership, in the aggregate, of approximately % of our outstanding equity interests, assuming no exercise of the underwriters' option to acquire additional ADSs in this offering, assuming we issue the number of ADSs as set forth on the cover page of this prospectus and without giving effect to any potential purchases by such persons in this offering.
+Assuming full exercise of all outstanding warrants held by our executive officers, directors, principal shareholders and their affiliates as of June 30, 2021, their beneficial ownership increase to approximately % of our outstanding equity interests.
+In addition, Apeiron Investment Group Ltd. ("Apeiron") has a right to appoint two directors and BVF Partners L.P. ("BVF") has a right to appoint one director provided such investor continues to hold a certain amount of beneficial interest of our ordinary shares.
 For additional information, see "Certain Relationships and Related Party Transactions."
 As a result, these shareholders, if they act together, will be able to influence our management and affairs and the outcome of matters submitted to our shareholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets.
 These shareholders acquired their ordinary shares for substantially less than the price of the ADSs being acquired in this offering, and these shareholders may have interests with respect to their ordinary shares that are different from those of investors in this offering.
 The concentration of voting power among these shareholders may have an adverse effect on the price of our ADSs.
 In addition, this concentration of ownership might adversely affect the market price of our ADSs by: